cudoventures/cudos-docs/docs/cudos-intercloud/usage/via-user-interface/profile.md

 :::note

 Keplr and MetaMask are currently supported.
-Cosmostation and more will follow shortly.
+Other wallets will follow shortly.

 :::